rightjs/rightjs-docs/docs/en/goods/events.md

 # Advanced DOM Events Handling

-This module provides additional functionality that might be helpful when you need to work with DOM events a lot.
+This module provides additional functionalities which might be helpful when you need to work a lot with DOM events.

 <%= anchors_index %>

-## Keys And Buttons Determination, :keys
+## Keys and Buttons Determination, :keys

-There are two additional constants appear at the {Event} class when the module is included.
+Two additional constants appear in the {Event} class when this module is included.

-The first one is `Event.BUTTONS` and keeps the mouse button numbers
+`Event.BUTTONS` reports the mouse button numbers:

 * `LEFT` - 0 (1 for IE and Konqueror)
 * `MIDDLE` - 1 (4 for IE and Konqueror)
 * `RIGHT` - 2

-The second one is `Event.KEYS` that keeps codes of the command keys on a keyboard
+`Event.KEYS` contains the codes of the command keys on the keyboard:

 * `BACKSPACE`
 * `TAB`